MPoL-dev/MPoL/_sources/developer-documentation.md.txt

 after you've cloned the repository and changed to the root of the repository.
 Otherwise, we recommend following the development environment instructions above, since the `[dev]` list is a superset of the `[docs]` list.

-In addition to these Python packages, you will also need to install the `mmdc` tool and `pandoc`.

-The [mmdc](https://github.com/mermaid-js/mermaid-cli) command line tool is used to render several [mermaid.js](https://mermaid-js.github.io/mermaid/#/) charts used to explain MPoL functionality.
-After installation, make sure that you can successfully run the `mmdc` command line utility from the `docs/` folder.
-Note that you will specifically want to install the `mermaid-cli` package (linked [here](https://github.com/mermaid-js/mermaid-cli)).
-There are outdated versions of the package available under the name `mermaid.cli` which will not build the MPoL charts correctly.

-Installation instructions for `pandoc` can be found [here](https://pandoc.org/installing.html), if it isn't already installed on your system.

 ### Building the Documentation

 To build the documentation, change to the `docs/` folder and run